CONSTITUTION AND BY-LAWS

 These by-laws may be repealed, altered, or amended by majority vote of the regular members at any meeting of this Association called for that purpose, provided any alteration or change proposed shall first have been submitted to the Board of Directors for review not less than thirty (30) days prior to the holding of such meeting.
 Following such review by the board, copies of such proposed alterations or changes shall be mailed to all members of the association, not less than fifteen (15) days prior to the holding of such meeting.

-ARTICLE XV: EFFECTIVE DATE
+ARTICLE 15: EFFECTIVE DATE

 These by-laws, effective upon their adoption, supersede all former by-laws of this association.

-ARTICLE XVI: DISSOLUTION
+ARTICLE 16: DISSOLUTION